HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 * The tool now appears in Galaxy with a new, more representative name: "W4M Data Subset".
 (Earlier versions of this tool appeared in Galaxy with the name "Sample Subset".)
 * Option was added to log-transform data matrix values.
 * Output datasets are named in conformance with the W4M convention of appending the name of each preprocessing tool to the input dataset name.
-* Superflous "Column that names the sample" input parameter was eliminated.
+* Superfluous "Column that names the sample" input parameter was eliminated.
 * Some documentation was updated or clarified.

 #### Internal modifications